zhang1229311553/learlab.github.io/_members/fan.md

   github: BFvandy
 ---

 Fan is an undergraduate research assistant.
-She is conducting statistical tests to identify demographics insights and surrogate piis in large datasets.
+She is evaluating demographic differences in datasets to better understand model bias.